Overview of IYP data

 • The Data tab gives the raw data in a table format.

-• And the Cypher Query tab gives you the exact query we used to pull the data from IYP.
+• The Cypher Query tab gives you the exact query we used to pull the data from IYP.
 You can reuse that to query directly the IYP database or craft your own queries.
 More on how to write your own query in the next section.

-• The Metadata tab gives links to the original datasets and the freshness of the data.
+• The Metadata tab gives links to the original datasets and information about the freshness of the data.

 IYP data modelling

 Under the hood IYP is stored in a graph database where nodes represent mostly Internet resources and links give relationships between them.
 To do that we had to model all datasets integrated to IYP as graphs.
 For some datasets it makes a lot of sense, for some it may seem counter-intuitive.
-In any cases IYP’s github repository contains a readme for each dataset where the modelling is documented.
+The IYP GitHub repository contains a readme for each dataset that documents the modelling.

-Let’s see a simple example.
+Let’s look at a simple example.
 The below figure is an extract of BGP data showing the two ASes connected to the University of Tokyo (AS2501):

 Networks peering with AS2501